Skip to content

 Proposal Lifecycle

-1. Signal collection: SnapshotBuilder runs all 7 aggregators in parallel
+1. Signal collection: SnapshotBuilder runs the 7 core aggregators (plus an opt-in benchmark aggregator) in parallel

 2. Rule evaluation: RuleEngine checks all enabled rules against the snapshot